 No, I don’t think so.
 As far as I know, Jimmy is just working in the studio doing programming or engineering or something.
-I’m not quite sure what he’s doing because I don’t keep in touch with those guys.
+I’m not sure what he’s doing because I don’t keep in touch with those guys.
 Gary doesn’t even live in California anymore.
-Jan Uvena, our old drummer, he’s moved back to the East Coast, so he’s back in New York kind of thing.
+Jan Uvena, our old drummer, moved back to the East Coast, so he’s back in New York kind of thing.
 So it’s all — as far as I know, they’re doing nothing.
-I don’t really know.
-I don’t keep in touch with them
+I don’t know.
+I don’t keep in touch with them.

 Did Yngwie ever say any comment about this new Alcatrazz version when it first came out?

 No. He doesn’t care.
 And Steve Vai doesn’t care.
 I’ve spoken to Steve.
 Steve’s written a new song that I still haven’t recorded.
 He wrote a thing, and he wanted to do a one-off thing, one song, with me.
 That was about two years ago, and I still haven’t done that either.
 So that’s another thing I’m way behind with.
 A lot of what I do at home is a lot of sessions.
 People ask me to do a guest thing, and it pays very well.
 I don’t have to go anywhere.
 I don’t ever get jet lag like this.
 It’s kind of cool to get paid and sit in my house and sing in my studio and [sings note], which is very nice.

 LYRAKA AND OTHER PROJECTS